Indigo5684/Notes/docs/physics/thermal/1-energy.md

 # Chapter 1 - Energy in Thermal Physics

-## Section 1.1 - Thermal Equilibruim
+## Section 1.1 - Thermal Equilibrium

 **Definition**.
 The *theoretical definition* for *temperature* is the quantity that is the same for two objects when in thermal equilibrium.